strategicdefense/strategicdefense.github.io/_posts/2024-03-10-How-to-Fix-LLMNR.md

 image: /images/illustrations/castle.webp
 description: The best defense is a good offense.
 layout: post
-title: How to Fix LLMNR Poisioning.
+title: How to Fix LLMNR Poisoning.
 author: Staff
 tags: ["penetration testing"]
 ---

-### How to fix LLMNR Poisoning

 Sign up for an Internal Penetration Test, and one of the first things your tester is going to do is run Responder (https://github.com/lgandx/Responder).
 It’s been paydirt for testers since its release over 10 years ago.
 Even before Responder, there were other ad-hoc tools (even a NBNS Spoofer in Metasploit) attackers could use to get an initial foothold in their target environment.
 It even gets [its own special place](https://attack.mitre.org/techniques/T1557/001/) in Mitre.